dmturner/dmturner.co.uk/README.md

 # dmturner.co.uk

-Website and blog of David Turner; a full-stack web developer based in Lancashire, UK.
+This is the website and blog of David Turner; a full-stack web developer based in Lancashire, UK.

 Built with Hugo.
 Deployed with Netlify.